 It was a “trick weapon” that made flexible tactics feasible, but it was eventually replaced by more beast-unfriendly weapons such as saws.

 Fire in a bottle (火炎瓶) is one of the simpler and thereby longtime hunting tools, burning the beast with a mere throw of the Molotov cocktail.
-Although various item descriptions cite fire as only becoming a staple after the burning of Old Yharnam, this is a mistake from the localization.
+Although various item descriptions cite fire as only becoming a staple after the burning of Old Yharnam, this is localization error.
 Rather, that tragedy serves as an example of the hunters’ bias toward flames, “purification” as it is so often framed.
 It is that compulsion to burn their prey for which oil urns were also added to the hunters’ toolbelt; anything to better cleanse the streets of the beastly filth.
 But when not consumed with pyromania, hunters did employ some more cunning tools like throwing knives.
 However, these were mainly used for distraction, since a small dagger could hardly be expected to deal the finishing blow.
 Pungent blood cocktails were similarly clever means to distract their bloodthirsty prey.
 Conversely, hunters generally don’t incorporate poison into their toolkit, since a beast is often too dangerous to succumb before killing its prey.
 Beast hunts needed to be crafty but short and swift, so the hunters designed their tools accordingly.

 Molotov cocktail that violently combusts if thrown.
 One of the hunting tools that has been in the workshop since long ago.